cytoscape/cytoscape-manual/docs/Programmatic_Access_to_Cytoscape_Features_Scripting.md

 Notably, **Automation Examples** contains a tutorial that explains how to explore CyREST Commands and Functions: [https://github.com/cytoscape/cytoscape-automation/wiki/Trying-Automation](https://github.com/cytoscape/cytoscape-automation/wiki/Trying-Automation).

 The **CyREST API** and **CyREST Command API** submenus document CyREST in a Swagger web application, which allows you to explore CyREST entrypoints by reading about them and invoking them directly (using a *Try it out!*) button.
-A sample page matching the http://localhost:1234/v1/ Function is:
+A sample page matching the **http://localhost:1234/v1/** a function is:

 ![](_static/images/ProgrammaticAccess/swagger.png)